Skip to Content

 • Choose “Reset” and confirm.

-Wait for the factory reset process to complete, open the “App Store” or “Play Store” app and install Telegram.
-Next, turn on mobile data, open the Telegram app, sign in, and start sending messages to verify the fix.
+Wait for the factory reset process to complete, open the “App Store” or “Play Store” and install Telegram.
+Next, turn on the data connection, open the app, sign in, and start sending messages to check whether this fix helped.

 Conclusion